BLOG

 • Provide synthesized speech configuration (ex., users can specify the speech rate, volume, voice, pitch, and pitch range).

-• Help users to orient within, and control, windows and viewports.
+• Help users to orient within and control windows and viewports.

 • Provide alternative views (ex., outline view, source view).